futurice/windows-app-development-best-practices/README.md

   }
   else {
     // Different options for rethrowing
-    throw e; // Don't do this: It baisicly throws a new exception, with a stacktrace that begins from here. throw; // Do this if you want to rethrow the same exception.
-It keeps the stacktrace. throw new SpecificException("my message", e); // Do this if you want to throw a more specific exception with additional information.
+    throw e; // Don't do this.
+It basically throws a new exception, with a new stacktrace. throw; // Do this if you want to rethrow the same exception.
+It keeps the stacktrace (Except if the original exception occured in the same method.
+In which case you will loose the line information.
+There are ways around this however). throw new SpecificException("my message", e); // Do this if you want to throw a more specific exception with additional information.
 It sets the original exception as the inner exception of the new exception.
-Therefore, the stacktrace will be accessible further on.
+Therefore, the stacktrace will be preserved.
   }
 }
 ```

-### Only throw exceptions when it's important enough to stop the debugger

-- Exception should only be thrown when something completely unexpected happens (network stuff?)
--- every exception thrown (on purpose) makes it more difficult to debug real issues using the "break when exception is thrown" -feature in visual studio. for example NullReferenceException should never ever happen in working code.

 ## Windows App Development